tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 The "ietf-te-types" module contains the following YANG reusable groupings:

 te-bandwidth:
-: A YANG grouping that defines the generic TE bandwidth.
+: A grouping that defines the generic TE bandwidth.
 The modeling structure allows augmentation for each technology.
 For unspecified technologies, the string-encoded "te-bandwidth" type is used.

 te-label:
-: A YANG grouping that defines the generic TE label.
+: A  grouping that defines the generic TE label.
 The modeling structure allows augmentation for each technology.
 For unspecified technologies, "rt-types:generalized-label" is used.

 performance-metrics-attributes:
-: A YANG grouping that defines one-way and two-way measured Performance Metrics (PM) and indications of anomalies on link(s) or the path as defined in {{!RFC7471}}, {{!RFC8570}}, and {{?RFC7823}}.
+: A  grouping that defines one-way and two-way measured Performance Metrics (PM) and indications of anomalies on links or the path as defined in {{!RFC7471}}, {{!RFC8570}}, and {{?RFC7823}}.

 performance-metrics-throttle-container:
-: A YANG grouping that defines configurable thresholds for advertisement suppression and measurement intervals.
+: A  grouping that defines thresholds for advertisement suppression and measurement intervals.

 explicit-route-hop:
-: A YANG grouping that defines supported explicit routes as defined in {{!RFC3209}} and {{!RFC3477}}.
+: A  grouping that defines supported explicit routes as defined in {{!RFC3209}} and {{!RFC3477}}.

 explicit-route-hop-with-srlg:
-: A YANG grouping that augments the 'explicit-route-hop' to specify also Shared Risk Link Group (SRLG) hops.
+: A  grouping that augments the 'explicit-route-hop' to specify also SRLG hops.

 encoding-and-switching-type:
-: This is a common grouping to define the LSP encoding and switching types.
+: A grouping that defines the LSP encoding and switching types.

 ## Packet TE Types Module Contents